rafael-santiago/hefesto/COMPILING.md

 The installation is pretty straightforward just follow the steps.

-After installing you need to perform a new login in order to load some evironment variables.
+After installing you need to perform a new login in order to load some environment variables.

 Construindo o Hefesto
 ---------------------